mliakos/my-blog-netlify/content/posts/real-time-app-using-react-redux-tailwind-css-firebase-part-3.md

 ## Push updates to Firebase

-Now we have to persist our Redux data to Firebase, just as we did in the previous part for the `FeatureTitle` component.
-Under `src/firebase` create a `users` folder and add a `addUser.js` file.
+Now we have to persist our Redux data to Firebase, just as we did in the [previous part](https://blog.manos-liakos.dev/real-time-scrum-voting-app-part-2) for the `FeatureTitle` component.
+Under `src/firebase` create a `users` folder and add an `addUser.js` file.
 Then paste the following code:

 ```javascript
 import { SET_USERS } from "../../store/constants/users";